ITDProject/AMES/README.rst

 * lib: This folder contains all required Java library files for AMES V5.0.
 * fncsDependencies: This folder contains all required files to run AMES V5.0 with FNCS.
 * dist: This folder contains an executable JAR file for AMES V5.0.
-* data: This folder contains input data files.
+* data: This folder contains input data files for AMES V5.0.
 * TESAgents: This folder contains: files for transactive agents; files required to establish communication with FNCS; and files required to compile and run AMES V5.0.

 See documentation_ and publications_ for more information.